the-creative-tester/blog/_posts/2016-09-06-My-Quality-Assurance-Thoughts.md

 1. **Awareness**

    I often find myself proactively reaching out to areas of my organisation about some of the services that the team can offer.
-With automated testing and early collaboration, it removes the need for many testing related activities (e.g., UAT) to occur.
+With the _automate everything_ approach now such a big part of our day-to-day work, who knows what other areas of the organisation could use that type of thinking.
+Also, with automated testing and early collaboration, it may potentially remove the need for many duplicated testing related activities (e.g., UAT) to occur.
 By educating our stakeholders, we have the ability to remove this waste and instead spend our time on more valuable activities.
 2. **Learning and Sharing**

    It is also important to reach out to other areas of the organisation in the same field as you.
 There is great value in establishing a community or forum for QAs across an organisation who are working on different projects.
 These communities can facilitate knowledge sharing and learning of the different tools and technologies used across an organisation, but can also facilitate conversations around problems faced by one team may have already been solved by another.
 Always share what you have learnt to others.